 Katrina was born in England to a German mother and Australian father.
 Still an Australian citizen, she moved with her family to Northern Virginia.
 While at Virginia Tech she studied Chemical Engineering and earned her degree Magna Cum Laude.
 After college she went to work with the Dow Chemical Company finishing her career as Commercial Manager - Hydrocarbon Feedstocks.
 She now splits her time between Sunset Villas and the local school district where she assists deserving students get into college.
-Now retired from the school district, Katrina focuses her attention to detail (a rare commodity in the Keys) to help ensure that the time time spent by guests at Sunset Villas are fun filled and tailor made.
+Now retired from the school district, Katrina focuses her attention to detail (a rare commodity in the Keys) to help ensure that the time time spent by guests at Sunset Villas is fun filled and tailor made.

 Their Mission Statement is Simple - It’s All About Staying Healthy and Having Fun.